HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 To do this, we are going to work with two datasets:
 - A [map showing nationalities in Poland](https://digitalcollections.library.harvard.edu/catalog/990152910700203941) in 1919.
 We have already georeferenced the map, so it lines up nicely with our other data.

-- A vector dataset of ✨✨✨✨✨✨✨✨✨✨✨✨
+- A vector dataset containing statistical information about Polish cities in the 1910s, including spoken languages, and the plebiscite vote results, city by city.

 ### Tutorial steps overview

-✨✨✨✨✨✨✨✨✨✨✨✨✨
+1. Add the georeferenced map showing nationalities in Poland to the GIS project.
+2. Add the dataset with various city statistics to the project.
+3. Inspect the statistics to understand what is going on.
+4. Symbolize some of the variables on the map.
+5. Create a final map to share.

 ### How to use this tutorial for your assignment

-After completing the steps on this page, you will have a map you can explore to gather insights for your writing assignment.
+After completing the steps on this page, you will have a map you can use to gather insights for your writing assignment.
 At any time, you can skip to the [finished maps ✨✨✨ make this page ✨✨✨✨✨](add link ✨✨✨✨✨✨✨).
 You can also [email us at maps@harvard.edu](mailto:maps@harvard.edu) if anything isn't working how it should be (don't hesitate to ask -- if it's not working for you, it might not be working for others).

 ## Tutorial